 These two lines form a masterful pivot in the dialogue; both characters are now tuned, as it were, into each others’ thought, and their communication is devastatingly brief and clear.
 Economy adds tension to the scene, and Othello trembles on the precipice from which he is about, disastrously, to tumble.

 What Does This Mean For My Dialogue, Victor Poole?

 Shakespeare is endlessly instructive, but from today’s example, we shall take two lessons.

 - A speaking character drives the conversation towards a desired end.
 The character who is driving can alternate, and sometimes both speaking characters are driving towards different ends simultaneously.

 - Each attempt to gain the desired end tapers into a shorter exchange, and builds emotional tension.
 The climaxes get closer together as the dialogue continues.

-I’m Still Not Sure How To Use This In My Own Work
+But Victor, I’m Still Not Sure How To Use This In My Own Work

 Let’s look at a contemporary example.
 Let us take Greg, a space pirate, and Fran, a cyborg nanny who has been captured by said pirate along with her charge, a child who is heir to a planet.